damnitharshit/voila/README.md

     <img src="logo.svg" width=400 >
 </p>

-This is my personal collection of configuration files.
+This is my personal collection of configuration files for the gnome desktop environment.

 ### Details